 Caramel Candies: After unwrapping each caramel, roll it into a ball before adding it to each ball of cookie dough.
 If you leave the caramels as squares, the cookies will not look as perfectly round.
 If that is not a problem for you, you can just add the cubed caramel to the cookie dough ball.
 If you are feeling motivated, make your own homemade caramels.

-Finally, sprinkle the coarse salt over each cookie.
-Bake for 10-12 minutes.
-Let the cookies cool on the baking sheet for a few minutes before transferring them to a wire rack.
 Serve (and eat) while the cookies are warm.
-If the cookies cool completely, warm them up in the microwave for 15 seconds before biting into them.
+If the cookies cool completely, warm them up in the microwave for about 15 seconds before biting into them.
 (Trust me on that…I bit into a cooled cookie and it was tough to bite through the hardened caramel.)

 Most cookie doughs are great for freezing.
 To freeze the dough, scoop the batter onto parchment paper-lined baking sheets.
 Place the dough balls with the caramel centers in the freezer for 1-2 hours.
 After the dough is completely frozen, store them in a freezer-safe zipped bag until ready to bake.
 To bake from frozen, simply add a couple of minutes to the baking time.